 Rev. Margaret Minnicks is an ordained Bible teacher.
 She writes many articles that are Bible lessons.

 Easter or Resurrection Sunday comes every year following the forty days of Lent.
-It is the next Sunday after Palm Sunday and Holy Week.
+It is the following Sunday after Palm Sunday and the end of Holy Week.
 The day Jesus was resurrected from the dead is proof that He is the Son of God whose mission was to redeem people from their sins.
 In order to do that, He had to die on the cross and rise from the dead three days later to fulfill the Scriptures.

 The resurrection of Jesus sets Christianity apart from all other world religions.
 Christianity is the only religion where its leader died and was raised from the dead and still lives in the heart of followers.